Debagnik/project-kurumi/README.md

   - Comments will be saved to DB with DDoS protection (In progress)
 - **Responsive Design**
   - Accessible on both desktop and mobile devices.
-  - Accessable Dark/light UI for better reading experince
+  - Accessible Dark/light UI for better reading experience

 ## Technologies Used